 The alarm’s monitoring company could not reach the Alpine Motel’s emergency contact but notified the Las Vegas Fire Department, which did not respond to the property.

-Rachel Crosby is a general assignment reporter with a focus on criminal justice.
+Rachel Crosby is an investigative reporter at the Review-Journal.
 The University of Florida graduate and Las Vegas native cut her teeth at internships with the Tampa Bay Times and Chicago Tribune before starting at the Review-Journal as a nightside crime reporter and columnist in 2015.
 Her work has helped document the scope of the Oct.
 1 mass shooting.